 - Job Retention Services (JR);

 - Literacy Skills (LS);

 - Vocational Literacy Skills (VL);

 - Vocational Adult Basic Education (VA);

 - English as a Second Language (EL);

 - Vocational English-as-a-Second-Language (VE);

 - Adult Basic Education (BE);

 - General Educational Development (GE);

 - High School Equivalency Diploma (HE);

 - Working Full-Time (WF); or

 - Working Part-Time (WP).

-7.2.3.3 Job Loss and CMF
+7.2.3.3 Job Loss and Reduction in Hours in CMF

-If the participant loses his or her job, the FEP must reassess the individual to determine if there are possible unidentified barriers.
-If additional barriers are suspected, the individual must be placed in the appropriate paid placement (TJ, CSJ, or W-2 T) and offered a formal assessment and other appropriate services.
+If the CMF participant loses his or her job or experiences a reduction in work hours, the FEP must reassess the individual to determine if there are possible unidentified barriers.

+For a job loss, if the FEP suspects that there are additional barriers, the FEP must place the individual in the appropriate paid placement (TJ, CSJ, or W-2 T) and offer a formal assessment and other appropriate services.

-If additional barriers are not suspected and the FEP determines that the individual is capable of obtaining additional employment, a CMJ placement may be appropriate.
+If the FEP does not suspect that there are additional barriers and the FEP determines that the individual is capable of obtaining additional employment, a CMJ placement may be appropriate.
+(See 7.2.4)